Benintendi pushes Royals past Twins in 11th with 2nd homer

 Benintendi opened the scoring in the first with a three-run homer off Twins rookie starter Griffin Jax.
 He also hit two home runs in Minnesota on May 1.

-The Twins followed with a pair of home runs in the bottom of the first off Royals rookie starter Daniel Lynch.
+The Twins took the lead with a pair of home runs in the bottom of the first off Royals rookie starter Daniel Lynch.

 Byron Buxton led off with a deep drive to center field that bounced off the facing of the second deck an estimated 457 feet.
 Jorge Polanco doubled and Rob Refsnyder singled in front of Josh Donaldson’s 22nd homer of the year.